HirotoShioi/slack-cryptocurrency-checker/README.md

 - Credentials needed in order to use Slack app(ClientID, Client secret, TZ);

 ## Future development
-Customize list so that each user can have their own list of currencies they want to show when they type `/ccc list`.
+Customizable list so that each user can have their own list of currencies they want to show when they type `/ccc list`.
 For example if user types `/ccc add DOGE`, it will display dogecoin when they type `/ccc list`.